bareos/bareos/manuals/en/developers/pluginAPI.md

     plugin\_license
     :   is a pointer to a text string that describes the plugin license.
-        Bacula will only accept compatible licenses (not yet implemented).
+        Bareos will only accept compatible licenses (not yet implemented).

     plugin\_author